yosbenj/lab-comparing-regression-models/readme.md

 # Lab | Comparing regression models

 For this lab, we will be using the same dataset we used in the previous labs.
-We recommend using the same notebook since you will be reusing the same variables you previous created and used in labs.
+Load the cleaned categorical and numerical dataframes that you saved at the end of Monday's labs.

 ### Instructions

 1. In this final lab, we will model our data.
 Import sklearn `train_test_split` and separate the data.

-2. We will start with removing outliers, if you have not already done so.
-We have discussed different methods to remove outliers.
-Use the one you feel more comfortable with, define a function for that.
-Use the function to remove the outliers and apply it to the dataframe.

-3. Create a copy of the dataframe for the data wrangling.

-4. Normalize the continuous variables.
-You can use any one method you want.
+2. Separate X_train and X_test into numerical and categorical (X_train_cat , X_train_num , X_test_cat , X_test_num)

+2. Use X_train_num to fit scalers.
+Transform BOTH X_train_num and X_test_num.

-5. Encode the categorical variables (See the hint below for encoding categorical data!!!)
+5. Encode the categorical variables X_train_cat and X_test_cat (See the hint below for encoding categorical data!!!)

 6. The time variable can be useful.
 Try to transform its data into a useful one.
 Hint: Day week and month as integers might be useful.